ZupIT/ritchie-docs/content/en/Overview.md

-## **How does Ritchie work? → Through Formulas!**
+## **How does Ritchie work?

-In Ritchie's context, **a formula is a script** that can be executed automatically or interactively through a command line.
+In Ritchie's context, everything works trhough **formulas**!

+It means that **a formula is a script** that can be executed automatically or interactively through a command line.

 Adapting an existing script to Ritchie structure allows you to run it **locally** or through **Docker**, and to share it on **Bitbucket** ,**Github** or **Gitlab** repository.